collective/collective.js.datatables/README.rst

 It is a highly flexible tool, based upon the principle of progressive enhancement, which will add advanced interaction controls to any HTML table.

-This version includes datatables 1.9.4 without the examples available in the source distribution of the plugin.
-It is provided with an ``@@example.datatables`` view (not activated by default).
+This version includes datatables 1.10.4 without the examples available in the source distribution of the plugin.
+It is provided with an ``@@example.datatables`` view.

 Install
 =======